tournament-js/tournament/doc/implementors.md

 - method `results` to compute statistics/progression

 The latter is always the hard one.

+Note that the constructor MUST set `numPlayers` on `this` as `Base` class helpers expects this variable.

 Finally, you must leave the `data` key on the instance (`this`) untouched for user data.